 Dropshipping and ecommerce are ever-changing, as is everything in the digital world.
 And so it can be quite difficult to keep up with the latest statistics and facts in these interconnected industries.

-That’s why we thought what better way to help you keep track of all than to gather the most important statistics (of course, in our opinion) in one article so you have an overview of the latest trends in dropshipping.
+That’s why we thought what better way to help you keep track of all these than to gather the most important dropshipping statistics (of course, in our opinion) in one article so you have an overview of the latest trends in ecommerce.

 This way you can see if you need to realign your strategy or keep up the good work.

-A report done by Grand View Research states that the dropshipping industry is expected to reach $557.9 billion by 2025, registering a CAGR of 28.8% over the forecast period.
+And, another report done by Grand View Research states that the dropshipping industry is expected to reach $1,253.79 billion by 2030, registering a CAGR of 23.4% over the forecast period.

-The same company conducted a new report in 2021 stating the global B2C eCommerce market size is anticipated to reach USD 7.65 trillion by 2028.
-You can read the full report here.
+Now, the same company just released a new report in 2024 stating the global B2C eCommerce market size is anticipated to reach $17,770.52 billion by 2030.
+Check out the full report here

 The average success rate of a dropshipping business is between 10% and 20%